 Greyton and Genadendal are wonderful places for a mountain biking weekend: There are several routes to ride; stunning scenery; a range of accommodation to choose from and those who are not so energetic always find plenty to do in our beautiful village.
-There are a number of places that offer Bikes for hire.
-Check out Useful Links below.

 There are several enthusiastic mountain bikers who are always keen to share their local knowledge of the trails, and for those training and wanting to ride distance, there are many district roads that are safe and scenic.
-If you want to go for a doddle with the kids check out the Rockhopper Forest for real fun riding without the hills!
+If you want to go for a doddle with the kids check out the Rockhopper Forest and the Sandpit for real fun riding without the hills!

 Our trails are designed with Everyone in mind!
-Ride though the Rockhopper forest with your kids or ride the red loop to train for the Epic!
+Ride though the Greyton forest with your kids or ride the red loop to train for the Epic!
 And of course there’s a whole lot of options in between... click on the map for more

 For Mobile devices please check out our Greyton Weather link below or click here